 Small first aid kit

-Your tour company will have an essential first aid kit with them, but it is a good idea to add one to your Inca Trail packing list.
-In this you should consider bringing along any painkillers (paracetamol, ibuprofen) just in case you get any pain during your trek.
-It should also include rehydration sachets, diarrhea tablets, antiseptic cream and band-aids for blisters.
+Your tour company will have an essential first aid kit with them that includes an oxygen tank, but it is a good idea to add one to your Inca Trail packing list.
+Pack painkillers (paracetamol, ibuprofen) just in case you get any pain during your trek.
+You should also bring rehydration sachets, diarrhea tablets, antiseptic cream and band-aids for blisters.

 You can get your first aid kit here.